mrtoffdev/vult/Readme.md

 - **Presets**: Define **presets** in the TUI for quick and easy batch processing without having to touch the knobs
 - **On Point**: A **no nonsense** Terminal User Interface.
 Dump your videos in, wait for it to come out
 - **Flexible**: Offers both a **visual TUI** for cli enjoyers, and a **headless mode** for users who just want to get the job done
-- **Small**: **Less than 1k LOCs**.
-The modular architecture allows easy customization of the UI, or for simple plugin / extension development

 ## ⚀ Supported Source File Formats:
 - **MPEG4**[.mp4]